ropwareJB/csv-2-barcode/README.md

 # CSV-2-barcode
 A Python Barcode Generator

-Generates a PDF with a series of barcode tags
+Generates a PDF with a series of barcode tags and relevant details on a product, one per page.
+A sample CSV is provided, to illustrate the fields that the script expects.

 ## Disclaimer
 This software uses TEC-IT's barcode generator (http://barcode.tec-it.com/)